Persi00/Multi-agent-qa/README.md

 Takes the raw input text and breaks it into atomic *content units* — discrete facts and claims.
 This gives downstream agents a structured view of the document rather than raw prose.

 **2. Question Generation Agent**
 Receives the content units and the user's question, then generates focused *subquestions* — each targeting a specific aspect of the original question that can be answered from a single content unit.
-This ensures coverage and higher chance of finding answer.
+This ensures coverage and higher chance of finding the answer.

 **3. Data Extraction Agent** *(runs asynchronously)* For each subquestion, extracts the most relevant *span* directly from the source text along with a confidence *score*.
 This agent is **extractive, not abstractive** — it returns verbatim passages rather than generated text, which substantially reduces hallucinations.
 All subquestion extractions run in parallel to minimize latency.